 State.
 So far as his State is

 concerned, this work has been done single-handed.
 About a year ago, Langlois

 found, now numbering 1200 species.
-Langlois'
+Langlois' collections are widely distributed in the

-France, and his specimens are highly valued by all who possess them.
+by all who possess them.

 I have been thus particular